 As a small successful state in a turbulent, Students will benefit by learning from Estonia's experiences.
 Our programme provides flexibility to ensure that students are able to make the most of their education.
 It is a great opportunity to learn from some of the top IR scholars in the field and to experience it in an international environment.
 Best of all you’ll be able to gain valuable knowledge and improve your analytical skills in International Relations at Tallinn University.
 The programme unites traditions of Anglo-American and continental European IR scholarship and education in reflecting the changing international system and the security threats that are emerging.

 Take the first step in fulfilling your dreams by studying at Tallinn University's School of Governance, Law and Society!

 Who are we looking for?

 Students with a bachelor’s degree in International Relations or a related field are encouraged to apply.
 Related fields include political science, economics, history, law, anthropology, and human geography.
 We are looking for highly motivated and active students who can not only excel academically but also contribute to the study environment in a positive manor.
 Students who do not have a relevant academic background are still permitted to apply and will be expected to demonstrate their ability to be successful in our programme.
 That will usually include IR relevant practical or employment experiences to make up for an IR academic background.

 Why study with us?

-- Internationally renowned and experienced and faculty from Canada, Finland, USA, and Estonia.
+- Internationally renowned and experienced and faculty from Canada, Finland, USA, UK, and Estonia.

 - Innovative teaching methods.